elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/4-FlexibleGripper.md

   - Pneumatic controller terminal, power supply wire red connects to pneumatic controller 24V, black connects to pneumatic controller GND, control wire red connects to IN1, black connects to IN2:
     ![alt text](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/4-FlexibleGripper/电气连接2.png)
     > Be careful to connect to the "Positive Voltage" side, if the power supply is successful the display will light up.
-    > You can test the connection manually to see if it is working properly by switching the air compressor on and pressing the button on the pneumatic controller, pressing it to the left (positive pressure) will contract the jaws and pressing it to the right (negative pressure) will open the jaws.
+    > You can test the connection manually to see if it is working properly by switching the air compressor on and pressing the button on the pneumatic controller, pressing it to the left (positive pressure) will contract the gripper and pressing it to the right (negative pressure) will open the gripper.

 - Software-driven testing:

-  > To test if the jaws are available after installation, use myBlockly.
+  > To test if the gripper are available after installation, use myBlockly.
   > [myblockly download](../../../5-ProgramingApplication-myblockly-uiflow-mind/5.1-myblockly/5.1.1-myBlocklyFirstUse.md#myblockly下载安装)

    1. After confirming that the structural and electrical connections are complete, start the arm and open the myblockly software when the graphical interface appears.